HarisTahir2003/Logistic-Regression/README.md

 </ul>

 ## Data

-The dataset for the first task is provided in a csv titled `star_classification.csv`.
+The dataset for the first task is provided in a csv file titled `star_classification.csv`.
 It consists of 100,000 observations of space taken by the SDSS (Sloan Digital Sky Survey).
 Every observation is described by 17 feature columns and 1 class column which identifies it to be either a star, galaxy or quasar.  <br>

  Dataset Summary:
 - **Feature Type:** Varies